-Once you selected your players for the match, you will be able to add their position, jersey number, select the captain and Libero player.
+Once you selected your players for the match, you'll be able to add their position, jersey number, select the captain and Libero player.

-A player with a license still to be approved by the CEV can be temporarily added.
+A player with a license still to be approved by the CEV can be temporary added.